fiaasco/borgbackup/README.md

 molecule test -s lamp
 ```

-Testing functionality when fiaas.lamp role is applied to a machine ensuring compatibility with a 'Fiaas'-host.
-See molecule.yml for details.
+Testing functionality when `fiaas.lamp` role is applied to a machine, ensuring compatibility with a 'Fiaas'-host.
+See [`molecule.yml`](molecule/lamp/molecule.yml) for details.

 #### clients
 ```